OpenDreamKit/OpenDreamKit.github.io/_posts/2018-06-20-Hamburg-DisseminationWorkshop-SteeringMeeting.md

   - Afternoon
     - presentations of participants eager to share their activities or ideas on dissem. and comm. content
     - brainstorming if needed and/or writing of content (use cases, etc)
-    - Tour of XFEL -TO BE CONFIRMED- (1 hour): general introduction of the facility and purpose; aspects of control and data analysis software at XFEL; Python at XFEL.EU
+    - Tour of XFEL 15.00-16.15: general introduction of the facility and purpose; aspects of control and data analysis software at XFEL; Python at XFEL.EU

 - Thursday 21 June (main room for WP1 and WP2):